macarthur-lab/tx_annotation/README.md

-# tx_annotation
-Code associated with 2019 manuscript entitled "Transcript expression-aware annotation improves  rare variant discovery and interpretation"
+# Transcript expression-aware annotation improves rare variant discovery and interpretation

+Welcome to the code and analyses for the current bioRxiv pre-print of "Transcript expression-aware annotation improves rare variant discovery and interpretation".
+Here we'll outline how to get transcript expression values for your variant file and isoform expression expression matrix of interest, and outline the commands and code in the pre-print.

+## Applying transcript expression aware annotation to your own dataset

+## Analyses in manuscript

+###### Conservation and pext